leszko/guides-site/README.md

-# How To Publish A Guide
+# How To Publish A Guide On [GitHub Pages](https://hazelcast-guides.github.io/guides-site/guides-home/v0.1/index.html)

 - In the guide repository to be published, create `antora` files: